Jugovićevo: First Novi Sad airport

 The neighborhood was named after the military airport Jugovićevo, which has been here since 1913.
 It was built for the needs of the Austro-Hungarian Air Force.
 Initially, the airport had only grassy runways for landing and taking off military aircraft, while the hangars were on neighboring Sajlovo.
 In 1916, airport facilities, barracks and technical workshops were built here.
 A Serbian squadron, when it landed on French planes in November 1918 after liberation found 11 wooden hangars here.
 Later, six brick hangars were erected, followed by headquarters, aeroplane workshops, officers' quarters, etc.

 Later on the first pilot school was formed, with additional schools for reserve air officers, scouts, aircraft mechanics and other specialists.
 Since September 1920, a weather station has been operating here.
-Since 1924, the airport has celebrated the aviation Slava of Saint Elijah (August 2nd), and since 1926 the King's Cup competition has been held regularly on the birthday of Crown Prince Peter on September 6th.
+Since 1924, the airport has celebrated the aviation Slava of Saint Elijah (August 2nd), and since 1926 the King's Cup competition has been held regularly on the birthday of Crown Prince Peter on September 6.

-The airport was named "Jugovićevo" in 1927, after airforce commander Jovan Jugović.
+The airport was named "Jugovićevo" in 1928, after airforce commander Jovan Jugović.
 In early April 1941, German bombers bombed the airport.
-After the occupation of Bačka, the Germans built a 800-metre-long concrete runway here and used this airport to fly planes to the Eastern Front.
+After the occupation of Bačka, the Germans built a 800-metre-long concrete runway and used the airport to fly and service planes intended for the Eastern Front.
 The Red Army and NOV ("Narodna Oslobodilačka Vojska", or the Socialist Yugoslav Army) have been holding planes there since October 1944, operating on the Srem front and later in the final operations to liberate Yugoslavia.

 Since the mid-1950s, Jugovićevo lost its military significance.
 For a time there was a school for reserve officers (with a training ground), and today there is a military unit ("Majevica" barracks) stationed there.
-The airport was moved to Batajnica for strategic reasons since 1951.
+The military airport was moved to Batajnica for strategic reasons since 1951.